-Submit your activities and assignments on time.
-Activities will not be accepted passed the due date and time (11pm).
-Assignments will be penalized 10% for each late day and will not be accepted passed five days after the deadline.
+Submit your assignments on time.
+Failure to do so will lead to a 10% deduction to your assignment each day the assignment is late.
+Assignments will not be accepted starting five days after the deadline.

 Conflicts with work, holidays or travel plans are not considered an acceptable reason to apply for a deferred assignment or project extension.